HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 While these numbers at the 90th percentile appear fine, it's when you start to review the number of pushes, it highlights the misuse of the push feature.
 The median number of pushes is 4 and 3 across desktop and mobile.
 This moves to 8 at the 75% percentile, and jumps to 21 and 16 at the 90th percentile.
 The 100% percentile sees an amazing 517 and 630 pushes being done by some sites, which highlights the misuse of the feature, particularly when considering push was originally designed to advertise a small number of critical assets early in the request.

 When analyzing by content type, the data suggests that fonts are the most commonly pushed asset, followed by images, CSS, scripts and video.
 These numbers paint a different story when looking at the size of the asset types.
-Fonts are still the largest assets pushed by volume, but scripts come in a close second.
+Fonts are still the largest assets pushed by volume, but scripts not far behind.
 This is followed by images, videos and then CSS.
 Therefore this suggests that despite more CSS files being pushed, they are small in size.
 Scripts aren't pushed as often as fonts, images and CSS, but represent a larger volume of the push data.

+{{ figure_markup(
+  image="http2-assets-pushed-by-content-type.jpg",
+  caption="HTTP/2 pushed assets by content type at 90th percentile", description="Pie chart showing number of assets pushed by content type at 90th percentile.
+Fonts and scripts are the most commonly pushed assets.", width=1188, height=732
+  )
+}}

 As the numbers above suggest, and as described in previous years, HTTP push is underutilized.
 When utilized, it is often misused or not used in the intended manner, which is likely to be a performance detriment for the end user.